hyurl/asrpc/README.md

-If any error occurred on the server side in a service, the error will be send back to the client, and it will be just like the error the occurred on the client side, you will not tell any difference between them, so just focus on your design as usual.
+If any error occurred on the server side in a service, the error will be send back to the client, and it will be just like the error the occurred on the client side, you will not see any difference between them, so just focus on your design as usual.

-But not all errors can't be caught, like an error occurred inside the socket itself, these errors can be handled using method `onError()`.
+But not all errors can't be caught, like an error occurred inside the socket itself, these errors can be handled via `onError()` method.

 ## Warning

 Although this package will try to bring the most familiar experience for your code to use as RPC service as used ordinarily.
-BUT, due to the program runs in different processes, so as instances.
-The reason why you can access methods on the client but fetch results from the server is that this package wrapped your client service in a `Proxy` constructor, and when you call a method, the operation will be delivered to the server and call the version on the server.
+BUT, due to the program runs in different processes, so are instances.
+The reason why you can access methods on the client but fetch results from the server is that this package wrapped your client service in a `Proxy` constructor, and when you call a method, the operation will be delivered to the server and call the version on the server instead.
 But only the methods can do this, that means if you try to access other properties, you will get the value in the local service, instead of the one on the server.